| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 groupings (see section Data Types of Semantic Values).
 The Bison

-parser will use whatever type api.value.type
+parser will use whatever type api.value.type is defined as; if you

-is the default.
+don’t define it, int is the default.
 Because we specify

 ‘{double}’, each token and each expression has an associated value,

 which is a floating point number.
-C code can use YYSTYPE
+C code can use YYSTYPE to refer to

-the value api.value.type
+the value api.value.type.

 Each terminal symbol that is not a single-character literal must be